protonail/leveldb-jna/leveldb-jna-native/src/main/java/README.md

-# This is JAR with native library only
+# This is fake JAR to pass idiotic Sonatype Nexus validation